Securing those hard-to-get seats means being first in the queue…

 BA releases a guaranteed number of bookable seats using Avios for every flight.
 That’s four seats in business class, two in premium economy and eight in economy.
 There are no guarantees on how many first-class seats will be released.

 You can book a seat 355 days ahead of the flight.
-It doesn’t matter how you want to book a flight (Cash/Avios/Companion Voucher), that 355-day rule applies.
+It doesn’t matter how you want to book a flight (Cash/Avios or using a Companion Voucher), that 355-day rule applies.

 What’s a good strategy for securing hard-to-get Avios seats?